invoiceninja/ansible-installer/README.md

 ***

 ## Issues
-* NGINX is setup with the _ server_name which is just a catch all, you may want to configure for your needs (edit vars/vars.yml)
-* http:// only support so far... https:// is on the todo if there is demand
 * I am by no means an expert with ansible, if you see an issue, please PR.